ease-crc/cram_knowledge/README.md

 # cram_knowledge
-A package to hold formalized knowledge for the Cognitive Robot Abstract Machine
+A ROS package to hold formalized knowledge for the Cognitive Robot Abstract Machine